microsoft/Bing-Maps-V8-TypeScript-Definitions/README.md

 **Use the NuGet Package**

-Using the NuGet package will make it easy to both add the definitions to your project and to also keep them up to date.
-The Bing Maps V8 TypeScript Definition nuget page can be found [here](https://www.nuget.org/packages/Microsoft.BingMaps.V8.TypeScript/).
+Using the [BIng Maps V8 TypeScript Definitions NuGet package](https://www.nuget.org/packages/Microsoft.BingMaps.V8.TypeScript/) will make it easy to both add the definitions to your project and to also keep them up to date.

 If using Visual Studio, oepn the nuget package manager, select the Browse tab and seearch for "Bing Maps V8".
 This should reduce the list of results enough to fine the "Bing Maps V8 TypeScript Defintions" package.
 The owner of the package is bingmaps.